 The GATINOIS vineyards are characterised by their great age and their parcels of vines.
-The highest quality locations in the Aÿ Grand Cru are harmoniously divided up into 27 parcels on the imposing Aÿ hillside.
+The highest quality locations in the Aÿ Grand Cru are part of the family vineyards on the imposing Aÿ hillside.
 The names of the parcels reflect their history and authenticity: Chaufour, Cheuzelle, la Croix Courcelles, le Han, Valnon, Vauregnier, Chatillon, Bonotte…

 Pinot Noir is the lord of these vineyards.
 It thrives on the Aÿ terroir resulting in champagnes that express their own unique character.

 Meticulous care and attention are taken in the vineyards, involving predominantly manual work to guarantee the highest quality grapes.
 Here, the vineyards are tended to as if they were a garden, using sustainable and responsible practices.
 Vine by vine, throughout summer and winter, Louis Cheval works to preserve the style, quality and unique character of the domaine’s champagnes whilst protecting the terroir and environment.

 Quality and commitment,